hathimanan/seekurify/README.md

-# Securify Project
+# Vaultence Project

-Welcome to Securify!
+Welcome to Vaultence!
-Securify is a secure password manager application that also promotes cybersecurity awareness.
+Vaultence is a secure password manager application that also promotes cybersecurity awareness.
 It features a dedicated dashboard for managing user passwords, which are securely stored using hashing.
 Users can optionally generate strong random passwords based on their preferences.

 The application includes additional security tools such as a link checker (to detect safe or suspicious URLs), a file and malware scanner, and a dashboard for system information and event logs to monitor system activities.

-Securify is built using ReactJS for the frontend and Node.js/Express for the backend.
+Vaultence is built using ReactJS for the frontend and Node.js/Express for the backend.

 ## Getting started